A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 5. Why do people still love Netflix despite its flaws?

-Its quirks make it relatable and entertaining, and it remains a hub for a varied range of content.
+Its quirks make it relatable and entertaining, and it remains a hub for a diverse range of content.

 Brand promotion